threefoldfoundation/info_sdk/src/gettingstarted/testnet/_archive/getting_started_testnet_dontuse.md

 ## Basic Pre-requisites

-To provision any workload on top of the __Threefold Grid__, there are some pre-requisites that need to be done:
+To provision any workload on top of the __ThreeFold Grid__, there are some pre-requisites that need to be done:
-- Get [__3Bot Connect App__](testnet_3botconnect.md): 3Bot Connect is a mobile app that facilitate you with your own 3Bot Wallet where and 3Bot ID: your digital identity on top of the Threefold Grid.
+- Get [__3Bot Connect App__](testnet_3botconnect.md): 3Bot Connect is a mobile app that facilitate you with your own 3Bot Wallet where and 3Bot ID: your digital identity on top of the ThreeFold Grid.
 - Get a hosted __3Bot__ via [__3Bot Deployer__](testnet_3bot.md).
 - Log in to your __3Bot__.
 - Get some [__TFT__](testnet_gettft.md) to reserve IT Capacity and pay for your workload on top of the TF Grid